Why Major in Songwriting?

 Courses you'll take:

-• SNG 2100.
-Seminars, Workshops, Showcases: Program-specific sessions intended to demonstrate practical application or explore philosophical and current issues related to the music and entertainment industries.
+- SNG 2100.
+Seminars, Workshops, Showcases: Students attend and reflect upon program-specific seminars and showcases intended to demonstrate practical application or exploration of philosophical and current issues related to the music and entertainment industries.

-• SNG 3110.
+- SNG 3110.
 Songwriting Practicum: The development of an individual’s unique songwriting “voice” is encouraged while demo production occurs and the study of the songwriting business continues.
-Groups will be genre specific - pop, country, show tunes, hip-hop, Christian, jazz, etc. Internships at song-publishing companies on Music Row are encouraged.
+Songs will be genre specific - pop, country, rock, R&B, etc. depending on the company (client) the class is writing for.

-• SNG 3120.
-Lyric Writing: A study of lyric writing.
+- SNG 3120.
+Lyric Writing: A study of commercial lyric writing.
 Historical masters of composition and lyric writing will be analyzed.
 Students will learn title/concept development and write lyrics based on selected readings.

 Our location in the heart of Music City provides unmatched opportunities for industry engagement.
 Students in upper-level classes have written songs for Sony Records Nashville, Universal Music Publishing, Big Machine Records, Warner Chappell Music, TV shows like “Nashville,” Curb Publishing, Warner Brothers Records Los Angeles and other companies.